Skip to content

 Distribution Development: Package Rebuilds

-Wednesday, 28 November 2007 | beineri
+Wednesday, 28 November 2007 | Beineri

 I wondered several times in the past why Novell/SUSE people eg in Novell Open Audio interviews presented our internal autobuild system as something special.
 The relevant feature here is that both the legacy autobuild as well the new openSUSE Build Service have the functionality to rebuild all dependent packages everytime after a change.
 A new compiler version, a newly enabled security check, or an innocent looking change to a library can break larger parts of the distribution. openSUSE Factory gets completely rebuilt every few days, and the same happens for older maintained products a bit more infrequently.
 It's an easy way to discover regressions and to prevent an inconsistent distribution so I couldn't imagine a distribution being created without such "feature".